-The aim of Musical Vibrations is to bring vibrotactile technology out of the laboratory and into schools, music hubs, studios and music venues where it can create a real-life impact for D/deaf/hard-of-hearing people.
+The aim of Musical Vibrations is to bring vibrotactile technology out of the laboratory and into schools, music workshop, choirs, music hubs, studios and music venues where it can create a real-life impact for d/Deaf people.

 What are we trying to find out?

-For this project, we would like to see how vibrotactile equipment is used by children who are Deaf (and their teachers) over an extended period of time; as an aid to everyday teaching and learning, rather than as a one-off event.
-So, once pupils are comfortable in using the equipment, we are curious about what they begin to do next.
+We would like to see how vibrotactile equipment is used by d/Deaf people (and the practitioners who work alongside them) over an extended period of time; as an aid to everyday music making, rather than as a one-off event.
+So, once users are comfortable in using the equipment, we are curious about what they begin to do next.
 What can they access/do/feel/understand/appreciate/create that they maybe couldn’t do before.
-How do teachers think it has influenced teaching and learning over time?
-How could it be incorporated into schemes of work or extra-curricular activities in the future?
+How do practitioners think it has influenced outcomes over time?
+How could it be incorporated into musical activities in the future?

 - Music hubs